arsy786/spring-boot-microservices-2/README.md

 Keycloak is based on standard protocols and provides support for OpenID Connect, OAuth 2.0, and SAML.
 Building an application that is integrated with Keycloak will provide you a more secure and stable solution.

-You can enable and configure OAuth 2.0 support on the API gateway via Keycloak on a Docker container.
+You can enable and configure OAuth 2.0 support on the API gateway via Keycloak running in a Docker container.
 But, we must ensure that configurations such as Issuer URI and SecurityConfig.class are added.
 When using POSTMAN for communicating with the REST API's, we must select OAuth2.0 in "Authorization Type" and complete the configuration options as per our KeyCloak settings.